-We made the choice to spend two weeks in Crete during the Covid period, when the uncertainty of a new total closure was always around the corner but the desire to travel had become a need.
+The decision to spend two weeks in Crete was made during the covid period, when the uncertainty of another total shutdown was always around the corner but the desire to travel had become a need.

-It was now July and there wasn't much time left to find an economical solution for a summer trip.
-The objective was to find a compromise between a holiday in complete freedom and "stay safe", avoiding the tourist crowds in August.
-Crete, the largest of the Greek islands, is the ideal destination for those who, like us, love holidays on the road and it is the right mix of fairytale sea and uncontaminated nature to be interspersed with cultural moments.
-Furthermore, thanks to its size and the variety of things to do and places to see, it allowed us to enjoy two dream weeks without worrying too much.
+It was now July and there was not much time left to find a cheap solution for a summer trip.
+The aim was to find a compromise between a holiday in complete freedom and ‘staying safe’, avoiding the crowds of August tourism.
+Crete, the largest of the Greek islands, is the ideal destination for those who, like us, love holidays on the road and is the right mix of fabulous sea and unspoilt nature to be interspersed with cultural moments.
+Moreover, thanks to its size and the variety of things to do and places to see, it allowed us to enjoy two dreamy weeks without worrying too much.

 Our expectations were fully met!